predespar/restakingProtocol/README.md

 - Support for both off-chain and on-chain NFT metadata.
 - Integration with external services (e.g., Uniswap Permit2, OpenSea) is possible.
 - All key protocol state changes are reflected in events for off-chain monitoring and integrations.
+- **On-chain points accrual and claim logic for airdrop and rewards.**